Low Rank Approximation at Sublinear Cost: Numerical tests

-We generated our $n\times (r+p)$ test matrices for random $p=1,2, \dots, 21$ by using {\em 3-ASPH, 3-APH, and Random permutation matrices.} When the overestimation parameter $p$ was considerable, we actually computed {\em LRA} of numerical rank larger than $r$, and so {\em LRA} was frequently closer to an input matrix than the optimal rank-$r$ approximation.
-Accordingly, the output error norms in our tests ranged from about $10^{-4}$ to $10^{4}$ {\bf relative to the optimal errors}.
+We generated our $n\times (r+p)$ sketch matrices $H$ for random $p=1,2, \dots, 21$ by using {\em 3-ASPH, 3-APH (see Appendix \ref{spreprmlt}), and Random permutation matrices.} When the overestimation parameter $p$ was considerable, we actually computed {\em LRA} of numerical rank larger than $r$, and so {\em LRA} was frequently closer to an input matrix than the optimal rank-$r$ approximation.
+Accordingly, the output error norms in our tests ranged from about $10^{-4}$ to $10^{4}$ {\em relative to the optimal errors}.

 We obtained every 3-APH and every 3-ASPH matrix by applying three Hadamard's recursive steps (\ref{eqrfd}) followed by random column permutation defined by random permutation of the integers from 1 to $n$ inclusive.
-While generating a 3-ASPH matrix we also applied random scaling with a diagonal matrix $D=\diag(d_i)_{i=1}^n$ where we have chosen the values of random {\em iid} variables $d_i$ under the uniform probability distribution from the set $\{-4, -3, -2, -1, 0, 1 ,2, 3, 4\}$.
+While generating a 3-ASPH matrix we also applied random scaling with a diagonal matrix $D=\diag(d_i)_{i=1}^n$ where we have chosen the values of independent identically distributed {\em (iid)} random variables $d_i$ sampled under the uniform probability distribution from the set $\{-4, -3, -2, -1, 0, 1 ,2, 3, 4\}$.

-We used the following families of test matrices: (0) Gaussian (for control), (1) sum of a 3-ASPH and a permutation matrix, (2) sum of a 3-ASPH and two permutation matrices, (3) sum of a 3-ASPH and three permutation matrices, (4) sum of a 3-APH and three permutation matrices, and (5) sum of a 3-APH and two permutation matrices.
+We used the following families of sketch matrices $H$: (0) Gaussian (for control), (1) sum of a 3-ASPH and a permutation matrix, (2) sum of a 3-ASPH and two permutation matrices, (3) sum of a 3-ASPH and three permutation matrices, (4) sum of a 3-APH and three permutation matrices, and (5) sum of a 3-APH and two permutation matrices.